The Architecture of Perception

 Wisdom traditions train the capacity to perceive across scales without collapsing them.
 Contemplative practice, martial discipline, and the deep reading of sacred and epic literature all function as technologies for restoring this faculty in populations whose perceptual architecture has degraded over time.

 In the Bhagavad Gita, Arjuna stands in his chariot between two armies at Kurukshetra, seeing his own teachers and cousins arrayed on both sides, and his body fails him.
 His hands shake and his bow slips from his grip.
+What Arjuna saw exceeded the architecture of his perception, and he literally collapsed.
+With Arjuna lying there as a helpless wreck, the story turns his charioteer to Krishna who then proceeds to offer up, across eighteen chapters, a sustained teaching aimed at restoring Arjuna’s capacity to act within the now radically expanded field.

 Previous